 Buddy Break: This resource provides 3 FREE hours of respite for parents of children with special needs.
 Held at West Market Street United Methodist Church on the 3rd Saturday of each month from 10:00 a.m.-1:00 p.m.
 Siblings are welcome as well.
 If your child would like to attend Buddy Break, make sure you call to reserve a spot.
-Please call Sarah Gray at 336.560.3967 or email email@example.com for more information.
+Please email email@example.com for more information.

-Cerebral Palsy Caregiver Support: Shares information for parents and caregivers of children with CP, including information on treatment options, causes, and symptoms.
+Greensboro Cerebral Palsy Association: Shares information for parents and caregivers of children with CP, including information on treatment options, causes, and symptoms.

 Gateway Education Center: The Mission of Gateway Education Center is to be a model program for the education and care of children, 3-22 years of age, with severe cognitive, physical, and/or medical disabilities.
 Education and care include developing and maintaining, with dignity, humanity, and purpose, each student and his/her family's potential in the areas of health, social/emotional, behavioral, vocational, daily living, and academics.

 Guilford Parent Academy: Provides free information and training on a variety of topics for parents, grandparents and family members caring for children and young people in Guilford County.